someobserver/recurgence/math/08-wisdom-function/index.md

 4. **Wisdom Dynamics** — equations governing the temporal evolution of $W(p, t)$ in response to field interactions.
 5. **Lagrangian Integration** — the incorporation of wisdom and humility into the effective field Lagrangian, modulating the evolution of primary fields.

-The following formalizes how wisdom and humility jointly maintain provisional coherence, support adaptive semantic evolution, and prevent collapse into pathological certainty or runaway recursion.
+Wisdom and humility jointly maintain provisional coherence, support adaptive semantic evolution, and prevent collapse into pathological certainty or runaway recursion.

 ---

 ### **8.1 Formal Motivation**

-Recurgent structures are generative of semantic coherence and fertility.
+Recurgent structures generate semantic coherence and fertility.
 However, the same mechanisms that enable recursive propagation also introduce the potential for **recursive pathologies**, including:

 - Unbounded regress,
 - Formation of rigid or degenerate attractors,